golemfactory/golem-js-preview-program/tasks/3-build-your-image/README.md

 Create an image with the provided `generator.mjs` script and use it in the requestor script to run it on a remote node.
 Collect the result and display it on the console.

 The `generator.mjs` script generates a sequence of n random numbers with a normal distribution and returns the distribution of the obtained results in the form of an array.
-The script requires `commander` lib.
+The script requires `commander` library.

 ### Steps